-Antonio Asis was one of the protagonists of the kinetic movement in Argentina, having first studied at the National School of Fine Arts in Buenos Aires and then, in Paris, having worked closely with artists of renown like Jesús Rafael Soto and Victor Vasarely.
-Centered upon light and chromatic relations, he conducted his first artistic experiments with photograms, exploring the possibilities of monochrome in terms of the perception of movement in a static format.
+Antonio Asís was one of the protagonists of the Kinetic movement in Argentina.
+Having first studied at the National School of Fine Arts in Buenos Aires and then having worked closely with renowned artists such as Jesús Rafael Soto and Victor Vasarely in Paris, he centered his work on light and chromatic relations.
+Asís conducted his first artistic experiments with photograms, exploring the possibilities of monochrome in terms of the perception of movement in a static format.

-Even if he is better known for his kinetic work through formal concentric interferences in painting and through grills in sculpture, among his most innovative contributions to the movement are the tactile fixtures of objects (normally spheres) upon canvas.
-Oriented towards interaction, these complements produced types of movement that did not presuppose an equivalence between sight and perception, as was common in kineticism, but that alluded to a wider conception of the latter that came to include the sense of touch.
+Even if he is better known for his Kinetic work through formal concentric interferences in painting and through grids in sculpture, among his most innovative contributions to the movement are the tactile fixtures of objects (usually spheres) on the canvas.
+Oriented towards interaction, these complements produced types of movement that did not presuppose an equivalence between sight and perception, as was common in Kinetic art, but that alluded to a wider conception of the latter that came to include the sense of touch.

 No. 3149, 2016

 24 49/61h x 24 49/61w x 1 23/127d in

 80 17/24h x 36 35/57w x 1 73/127d in

 Grille No. 3078, 2016

 Acrylic, wood and metal grill

 47 10/41h x 47 10/41w x 7 111/127d in